McKissickGames/FoxEngine/DONORS.md

-# Donors to the Godot Engine project
+# Donors to the Fox Engine project

-Godot Engine is a non-profit project developed by a community of voluntary contributors, as well as occasional paid contributors thanks to the financial support of generous donors.
+Fox Engine is a non-profit project developed by a community of voluntary contributors, as well as occasional paid contributors thanks to the financial support of generous donors.

-The ways to donate to the project, as well as details on how the funds are used, are described on [Godot's website](https://godotengine.org/donate).
+The ways to donate to the project, as well as details on how the funds are used, are described on [Fox's website](https://Foxengine.org/donate).

-The following is a list of the current monthly donors, who will have their generous deed immortalized in the next stable release of Godot Engine.
+The following is a list of the current monthly donors, who will have their generous deed immortalized in the next stable release of Fox Engine.

 ## Platinum sponsors